meefs/prvhash/README.md

 0x3D42E83328C09C8F 0x7E691C66BAC23222 0x82E1032F441F23A5 0xA4BDE5C4A05E6256
 ```

-Note that such minimal 1-hashword PRNG is most definitely not
+Note that such minimal 1-hashword PRNG is definitely not
 cryptographically-secure: its state can be solved by a SAT solver pretty fast;
 this applies to other arrangements ("fused", "parallel", multiple hashwords;
 with daisy-chaining being harder to solve).
 The known way to make PRNG